isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 A test should verify that the header file itself compiles or that a cpp file which only includes the header file compiles.

-### <a name="Rs-incscope"></a>SF.12: Use the quoted or angle bracket form of `#include` to distinguish standard headers from others
+### <a name="Rs-incscope"></a>SF.12: Prefer the angle bracket form of `#include` where you can and the quoted form everywhere else

 ##### Reason

-To understand dependencies it is important to know where included files come from.
-Given the different search algorithms, the angle form (`<>`) identifies standard headers, the quoted (`""`) everything else.
+The [standard](http://eel.is/c++draft/cpp.include) provides flexability for compilers to implement the two forms of `#include` selected using the angle (`<>`) or quoted (`""`) syntax.
+Vendors take advantage of this and and use different search algorythms and methods for specifying the include path.

+Neveer the less, the gudance is to use the angle form when possible.
+This supports the fact that the standard library headers must be includedthis way, is more likely to create portable code, and enables the quoted form for other uses.
+For example being clear about the locality of the header relative to files that includes it or in scearios where the different search algorythm is required.

 ##### Example

-    #include <string>       // From the standard library, use the <> form
+    #include <string>       // From the standard library, required form
     #include "helpers.h"    // A project specific file, use "" form

 ##### Note

-This is specified [here](http://eel.is/c++draft/cpp.include) in the standard.

 Failing to follow this results in difficult to diagnose errors due to picking up the wrong file by incorrectly specifying the scope when it is included.

-Library creators should put their headers in a folder and have clients include those files using the relative path `#include "some_library/common.h"`
+Library creators should put their headers in a folder and have clients include those files using the relative path `#include <some_library/common.h>`

 ##### Enforcement